komietty/unity-marching-cubes/README.md

 # unity-marching-cubes

-unity marching cubes module with forward rendering
+Unity marching cubes module with forward rendering.
+This module was used for video performance @ Shibuya Stream in Tokyo.

 ## Demo